fraterrisus/walkthroughs/dragon-wars/things-and-stuff.md

 - **Stone Trunk**
   - find in the Necropolis
   - use to repair the statue in Mud Toad
+- **Sword of Freedom** [Freedom Sw.]
+  - find on the Isle of Woe after having the dwarves reforge it
+  - equip for +15 AV, +5 AC; does 1d100 damage
+  - show to the Universal God in Salvation for a blessing
+  - casts *S:Inferno* with 10 POW after being blessed
 - **Wand**
   - find in the Mystic Wood from some Water Spirits
   - casts *S:Major Healing*